ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 ### Pre Testing

 1. Contact computing group to let us know of the upgrade.
 Find out anything that needs to be in the release that isn't and mark with `for release` label.
 (This does not prevent a release)
-1. Look at the released features in this branch [IBEX/wiki/ReleaseNotes_Dev](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev) and find the most significant level of change (i.e. is this cumulatively a major change, a minor change, or a patch?).
+1. Look at the released features in this branch [Upcoming Changes](https://github.com/ISISComputingGroup/IBEX/blob/master/release_notes/ReleaseNotes_Upcoming.md) and find the most significant level of change (i.e. is this cumulatively a major change, a minor change, or a patch?).
 1. Update the [upgrade script](https://github.com/ISISComputingGroup/EPICS-upgrade/blob/master/upgrade.py) to include the latest version (this is done on master).
 Steps to do this are in [Config Upgrader in section *creating a production upgrade script*](Config-Upgrader#creating-a-production-upgrade-script)
     1. Don't forget to push the changes to the associated submodule on the EPICS master branch before proceeding.
 1. Start a release branch so that the code is frozen (e.g. `Release_1.1.0`).
 You will need a branch for